Tau cross

 The tau cross is a T-shaped cross, sometimes with all three ends of the cross expanded.
-It is called a “tau cross” because it is shaped like the Greek letter tau, which in its upper-case form has the same appearance as Latin letter T.
+It is called a "tau cross" because it is shaped like the Greek letter tau, which in its upper-case form has the same appearance as the Latin letter T.

 Another name for the same object is Saint Anthony's cross or Saint Anthony cross, a name given to it because of its association with Saint Anthony of Egypt.

 It is also called a crux commissa, one of the four basic types of iconographic representations of the cross.

 Tau representing an execution cross

 The Greek letter tau was used as a numeral for 300.
 The Epistle of Barnabas (late first century or early second) gives an allegorical interpretation of the number 318 (in Greek numerals τιη’) in the text of Book of Genesis 14:14 as intimating the crucifixion of Jesus by viewing the numerals ιη’ (18) as the initial letters of Ἰησοῦς, Iēsus, and the numeral τ’ (300) as a prefiguration of the cross: "What, then, was the knowledge given to him in this?
 Learn the eighteen first, and then the three hundred.
 The ten and the eight are thus denoted—Ten by Ι, and Eight by Η. You have [the initials of the name of] Jesus.
 And because the cross was to express the grace [of our redemption] by the letter Τ, he says also, 'Three Hundred'.
 He signifies, therefore, Jesus by two letters, and the cross by one."

 Clement of Alexandria (c.
 150 – c.
 215) gives the same interpretation of the number τιη’ (318), referring to the cross of Christ with the expression "the Lord's sign": "They say, then, that the character representing 300 is, as to shape, the type of the Lord’s sign, and that the Iota and the Eta indicate the Saviour’s name."

 Tertullian (c.
 155 – c.
-240) remarks that the Greek letter τ and the Latin letter T have the same shape as the execution cross: "Ipsa est enim littera Graecorum Tau, nostra autem T, species crucis".
+240) remarks that the Greek letter τ and the Latin letter T have the same shape as the execution cross: "Ipsa est enim littera Graecorum Tau, nostra autem T, species crucis". (translated: "For the Greek letter Tau itself, or our T, is the shape of the cross".)